 8.5.1 Overview

-Content Preparation Templates are used to specify manipulations applied by a Media AS to downlink media resources ingested at reference point M2 for distribution at reference point M4, or to uplink media resources contributed at reference point M4 for egest at reference point M2.
+Content Preparation Templates are used to specify manipulations applied by a Media AS to downlink media resources ingested at reference point M2 or M10 for distribution via reference point M4 service locations, or to uplink media resources contributed at reference point M4 for egest at reference point M2 or M10.
 The Content Preparation Templates Provisioning API is used to provision a Content Preparation Template within the scope of a Provisioning Session that can subsequently be referenced from a Content Hosting Configuration or Content Publishing Configuration.

 ===== CHANGE =====